Sushma1402/Supervised-Learning_Prediction_Decision_Tree/README.md

 3. Repeat step 1 and step 2 on each subset until you find leaf nodes in all the branches of the tree.

 ## Decision Tree Training
-Now we fit Decision tree algorithm on training data, predicting labels for validation dataset and printing the accuracy of the model using various parameters.
+We fit Decision tree algorithm on training data, predicting labels for validation dataset and printing the accuracy of the model using various parameters.

 ## DecisionTreeClassifier():
 This is the classifier function for DecisionTree.
 It is the main function for implementing the algorithms.
 Some important parameters are: